slebetman/sendgrid-event-logger/README.md

 Copyright (C) 2016 TrustedCompany.com

-This program is free software; you can redistribute it and/or modify it under the terms of the **GNU General Public License version 2** as published bythe Free Software Foundation
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 2 **(GPL-2.0)** as published bythe Free Software Foundation.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of